xShare Project CarePlan

 • Planned or performed activities

-• Outcomes and evidence associated with those activities
+• Progress, outcomes and evidence associated with activities and goals

 The logical model is intentionally close to the business and application views described elsewhere in this guide.
-It separates the care planning concepts from the technical representation so that the model can be reviewed independently from a specific FHIR profile.
+It separates care planning concepts from the technical FHIR representation so that the information model can be reviewed independently from a specific implementation profile.

 Conceptually, a Care Plan is a structured coordination object.
 It connects the patient, the responsible care team, the clinical context, the agreed goals, and the activities that should be performed or have already been performed.

-The model supports both professional and patient-facing use cases:
+The model supports professional, patient-facing and organisational use cases:

 • Health care professionals can define, update and monitor a plan.

-• Patients and authorised participants can view the plan and record execution of assigned actions.
+• Patients and authorised participants can search, access, view and share the plan, and can record execution of assigned actions.

 • Organisations can monitor care delivery and outcomes across care plans.